DAM Champ: Jeff Lawrence

 Do your clients implement DAMs first or other workflow tools first?

-You talked about dynamically building content library.
+You talked about dynamically building a content library.
 How does a CMS system integrate with a DAM?

 Most CMS’s include a light asset management system where assets can be stored, searched, and retrieved.
 These systems are not designed with capabilities found in most DAMs.
 The best way to integrate is through an API to provide the interoperability between the CMS and DAM.